 Individual Clients: The Spring Semester

-In the spring semester, students learn to represent individual clients in contested matters.
-Cases often involve negotiating settlements with opposing parties and representing clients in court or administrative settings.
-Cases involve traditional areas of poverty law practice.
-For example, students have represented victims of intimate partner violence and stalking in protective order cases in Tulsa County District Court and disabled children in Social Security benefits cases.
+In the spring semester, students represent individual clients in contested civil litigation matters.
+Students manage cases from beginning to end, including interviewing and counseling clients, developing factual and legal arguments, negotiating with opposing parties, drafting and arguing motions, and handling bench trials.
+In past semesters, students have represented victims of intimate partner violence, harassment, and stalking in protective order cases in Tulsa County District Court and disabled children in Social Security benefits cases.
+Additional practice areas may be added in the future.

 The Seminar Component